robotology-dependencies/ipopt-matlab-interface-cmake/README.md

 # Import a new version of mexIPOPT (only for mantainers)
-If you want to update the version of mexIPOPT contained in this repo, please update the `GIT_TAG` CMake variable in https://github.com/traversaro/ipopt-matlab-interface-cmake/blob/master/CMakeLists.txt#L39 and execute the `admin-update-ipopt-vendored-code` target on a clean build directory.
+If you want to update the version of mexIPOPT contained in this repo, please update the `GIT_TAG` CMake variable in https://github.com/traversaro/ipopt-matlab-interface-cmake/blob/master/CMakeLists.txt#L39 and execute the `admin-update-ipopt-vendored-code` target.
 This will copy the necessary code in the `extern` directory.